fassko/fassko.github.io/Content/blog/swiftui-sidebar.md

 ![](/assets/swiftui-sidebar/ipad-sidebar-empty-default-screen.png)

-To avoid this misleading behavior we should tell the SwiftUI layout engine to render a default or call it a home screen.
+To avoid this misleading behavior, we should tell the SwiftUI layout engine to render a default or call it a home screen.
 The trick is to add another view inside the `NavigationView` and it will be the default screen when the app is launched for the first time.

 ```swift
 NavigationView {